grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 She followed the trickle of oily water down the slope a little way until she noticed a kind of canteen or saloon carved back into one of the walls.
 She walked in and stepped up to a bar at nearly the height of her chest.
 It was broad and made of dark wood from which decades of drinkers had worn away the original shellac coating.
 A universe of spilled drinks had stained it to a mottled gray color.
 As in all the remote places of the world, the bar was well stocked.
 Rows and rows of partially empty bottles of brown liquors were lined up behind it.

 The man behind the bar was yet another giant, but only in the vertical direction.
 Rail thin, somewhat like Bastian, except he had a paunch around the belly.
 Years ago Percy had had a friend who would have described him as 'a skinny-fat guy.'
-He was grizzled about the face, like a piece of meat that hadn't been cleaned properly before being laid down in the frying pan.
-He was missing an eye which he didn't bother to cover with a patch, and wearing a stained leather apron.
+He was grizzled about the face, like a piece of meat that had not been cleaned properly before being laid down in the frying pan.
+He was missing an eye which he did not bother to cover with a patch, and wearing a stained leather apron.
 "What cha need there lady?" he asked Percy.

 "Give me something brown from that middle row there."
 She took one of her new coins from the heavy leather satchel Miss Mai had given her and laid it down on the wood of the bar.